SerenityOS/serenity/Documentation/BuildInstructionsWindows.md

 ## Setting up QEMU

-Grab the latest QEMU binaries from [here](https://www.qemu.org/download/#windows) and install them.
+Grab the latest QEMU binaries for version 8.x.x from [here](https://www.qemu.org/download/#windows) and install them.
 At a minimum you will need to install the tools, the system emulators for i386 and x86_64, and the DLL libraries.
+QEMU does not need to be installed in the WSL, the Windows installation suffices.

 ![QEMU Components](QEMU_Components.png)